cochaviz/bottle/README.md

 | `RunDir` | Filesystem path to the temporary lease directory for this run |
 | `LogDir` | Dedicated log path (`/var/log/bottle/<SampleName>-<StartTime>` by default) where instrumentation helpers can emit artifacts |

 StartTime, RunDir, and LogDir help you timestamp output and store artifacts near either the lease workspace or the persisted logs. `LogDir` is created after the worker starts (defaulting to `/var/log/bottle/<SampleName>-<StartTime>`) and is used as the instrumentation working directory, so any relative paths that your helpers emit land inside the log workspace while `RunDir` stays available if you need the sandbox state.
+Every run also drops an `analysis-config.json` file inside `LogDir` summarizing the sample path, arguments, C2 address, and timeout configuration for that execution.

 Example CLI instrumentation (`configs/tcpdump.yaml`):